Panzer Dragoon Zwei

 Panzer Dragoon Zwei 027 Panzer Dragoon Zwei 086 Panzer Dragoon Zwei 130 Panzer Dragoon Zwei 173

 Each level has an alternate path that not only features a different set of enemies but affects your dragon evolution.
-You are graded at stage completion on a number of factors and awarded evolution points.
+They grade your performance at stage completion on a number of factors and award evolution points.
 The path you take as well as your overall score will determine how your dragon evolves in terms of size and strength.
 It gives some incentive to replaying the game multiple times, even if the system can be a bit vague.
 That also highlights Panzer Dragoon Zweii’s one major fault.

 In Closing